vmsilvamolina/vmsilvamolina.github.io/_posts/2020/2020-07-23-powershell-module-functions.md

   Get-AzFunctionAppSetting -Name $FunctionAppName -ResourceGroupName $ResourceGroupName
 {% endhighlight %}

-Or select only the previous setting created, named "Test":
+How about if I need to select only the previous setting created, named "Test"?:

+{% highlight posh%}
+  (Get-AzFunctionAppSetting -Name $FunctionAppName -ResourceGroupName $ResourceGroupName)["Test"]
+{% endhighlight %}

+An alternative to achieve that:

 {% highlight posh%}
   (Get-AzFunctionAppSetting -Name $FunctionAppName -ResourceGroupName $ResourceGroupName).get_Item("Test")